reactstrap/reactstrap/README.md

 A work in progress react component library for Bootstrap 4.
 Don't use this just yet.

+#### Project Goals

+- Provide a simple interface for integrating bootstrap components
+- When appropriate, extend/reuse standard DOM attributes like `disabled`, `type`, `title`
+- Don't require dependency on jQuery or Bootstrap's JavaScript

 ## Installation

 Add `reactstrap` as a dependency via npm: